This is Not a Sequel: Chapter 1

 He still didn’t look up.

-Lady stood there a second longer than necessary.
-Her brain offered her a petty test.
+One second.
+Two.
+Her brain offered the petty test.
 If I say it again, will you look at me?
 If I leave the room, will you notice?

 She didn’t run tests anymore.
 Not on him.
 Not on herself.
-She ran tests all day and nobody thanked her for it.
+She ran them all day and nobody thanked her.
 They just wanted the results.
-They wanted her to prove things were fine.
+Proof that things were fine.

-Lady padded barefoot into the kitchen.
-The tile was cold enough to feel personal.
+The kitchen tile was cold enough to feel personal.

-The apartment was quiet in that late-night way that wasn’t peace, exactly.
+The apartment was quiet in that late-night way that wasn’t peace.
 More like a pause.
 A held breath.
 The building settling.
 Pipes thinking about water.
-The distant elevator cables humming like a throat clearing.
+Elevator cables humming like a throat clearing.

 She opened the fridge.

-She didn’t remember putting it there.
-She didn’t remember seeing it the last time she opened the fridge.
-She remembered, very clearly, deciding she wasn’t going to keep her demons in the house.
+She hadn’t put it there.
+Hadn’t seen it the last time she looked.
+She remembered, very clearly, deciding she wasn’t keeping her demons in the house.
 That had been the agreement.

-She hadn’t made speeches about it.
-She hadn’t turned it into a program.
-She’d just made it a rule, quiet and non-negotiable, the way you do when you’ve learned what your brain will try to buy with relief.
+Not a program.
+Not a speech.
+Just a rule, quiet and non-negotiable, the way you make them when you know what your brain will try to buy with relief.

 Ryder knew that.

 Of course.
-Of course this was what he did with her.
+Of course this was what he did.
 Not the big betrayals.
 The small ones.
-The casual ones that told her her rules were optional if they made life slightly less inconvenient.
+The casual ones.
+The kind that said her rules were optional when inconvenience was the only cost.

 New place.
 New chapter.
 Same old demons, apparently.

-Her hand hovered over the bottle and she felt the familiar fork in her head, sharp as a tongue bite.
+Her hand hovered over the bottle.
+The fork in her head came sharp as a tongue bite.

 Wine meant letting the day smear into something soft.
 Wine meant waking up with a mouth like carpet.
 Wine meant Ryder making a comment the next morning with that thin amused edge, like he was being supportive but also keeping score.